 - NWDAF prediction of the UE area: in this variant the AF does not provide the target area where Future Background Data Transfer is expected but the NWDAF has to determine (guess/predict) it based on:

 ‐ the knowledge of the list of UE corresponding to the AF transfer.
-To avoid AF providing huge lists of UE(s) it is assumed that all these UE are configured to belong to a group and the AF only refers to the Group ID.
+To avoid AF providing huge lists of UE(s) it is assumed that:

+all these UE are configured to belong to a group and the AF only refers to the Group ID.

+All these UE are configured to belong to an ASP Identifier and the AF only refers to the ASP Identifier

 ‐ predictions on UE mobility: NWDAF derives the UE Moving Trajectory by collecting the UE level information such as location information from AMF.

 In both cases Network performance information is collected from OAM by NWDAF, possibly RAN OAM.